Not enough memory resources are available (CMD)

 Run DISM Tool

-1. In the command prompt, enter the following command: Dism /Online /Cleanup-Image /RestoreHealth
+1. In the command prompt, type: Dism /Online /Cleanup-Image /RestoreHealth

 DISM tool to fix Not enough memory resources error